 Languages: English (native), Arabic (conversational)

-Adam was previously based Sanaa, Yemen, from 2011-2014 where he worked as a journalist, reporting for the Christian Science Monitor, the Economist and McClatchy newspapers.
-His commentary on Yemen has been featured in outlets including Foreign Policy, the National (UAE), al Jazeera English and the Nation (US), and he has provided commentary for radio and television outlets including CNN, NPR, al Jazeera English, the BBC, Monocle Radio and the CBC.
+Baron was based Sanaa, Yemen from 2011-2014, where he worked as a journalist, reporting for the Christian Science Monitor, the Economist and McClatchy.
+His commentary on Yemen has been featured in outlets such as Foreign Policy, the National (UAE), al Jazeera English, and the Nation (US).
+He has also provided commentary for radio and television outlets including CNN, NPR, al Jazeera English, the BBC, Monocle Radio, and the CBC.

-Born and raised in Baltimore, Maryland, Adam received a BA in Arab Studies and Religion from Williams College and an MA in International Peace and Security from the Department of War Studies at Kings College London, studying Arabic at the American University in Cairo.
+Born and raised in Baltimore, Maryland, Baron received a BA in Arab Studies and Religion from Williams College, an MA in International Peace and Security from the Department of War Studies at Kings College London, and studied Arabic at the American University in Cairo.
 He has been with the ECFR since October 2014.

 by Adam Baron - 12th June, 2018